Home » Italian Desserts » Italian Hot Chocolate

 Variations

-• For added flavour, try including a few drops of vanilla, peppermint oil or a splash of rum or your favourite liqueur.
+• For added flavor, try including a few drops of vanilla, peppermint oil or a splash of rum or your favourite liqueur like Amaretto.

 Tried this recipe?
 Give it a star rating and leave a comment below!